 Let me just say that this roast recipe is truly amazing.
+It’s right up there in the favorites, along with my To Die for Pot Roast for the slow cooker.
 Mouth watering, full of flavor, juicy and tender.
 The best part is that because sirloin is a tender cut, it only needs about an hour in the oven.
 Figure a couple hours before eating dinner to prep everything and to allow for resting time for the roast.

 Along with the roast you’ll make some delicious vegetables, I added potatoes to the recipe for us and have included that in the printable version below.
 Toss them with olive oil and fresh herbs, mmm!